shkyler/gmit-foda-trials/README.md

 ## Week 4
 In week 4 we covered drug testing and Bayes' Theorm, I created a notebook to work through the examples

+## Week 5
+In week 4 I watched the linear regression videos.
+I then worked though the examples applying them to the data I plotted for Week 3 in PFDA.
+I also read down through the advance section